Devision II - Informatics, Economics and Society

 Technical and social innovations - ultimately their inseparable combination - are the drivers of a societal transformation.
 The energy and mobility transformation describe specific transformation needs; in both, digitization is considered a key innovation, with the digital transformation being credited with changing all areas of life.
 How can these transformations be shaped in such a way that the benefits for society are greater than the associated risks?

-In the area of computer science, business and society, we conduct both fundamental and application-oriented research, and ultimately policy- and society-advisory research on these topics.
-In addition to disciplinary education, research-oriented teaching in the KIT faculties of computer science, economics, and humanities and social sciences helps to convey this responsibility for science-induced social change processes to students.
+In the areas of computer science, business and society, we conduct both fundamental and application-oriented research, and ultimately policy- and society-advisory research on these topics.
+In addition to disciplinary education, research-oriented teaching in the KIT departments for informatics, economics and management, and humanities and social sciences helps to convey this responsibility for science-induced social change processes to students.
 The two Helmholtz research programs "Engineering Digital Futures" and "Energy Systems Design" complement research in the KIT strategic research fields of energy, mobility, and information, in particular through research in real laboratories.

 These enable transformative research in the real living world.